-- earnings being lower than anticipated in countries that have lower tax rates and higher than anticipated in countries that have higher tax rates: - the mix of earnings in countries with differing statutory tax rates or withholding taxes; - changes in the valuation of our deferred tax assets and liabilities; - transfer pricing adjustments; - an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense, write-offs of acquired inprocess research and development, and impairment of goodwill; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our provision for income taxes for the period in which the settlement takes place; - a change in our decision to indefinitely reinvest foreign earnings; - changes in accounting principles; - court decisions, tax rulings and interpretations of tax laws, and regulations by international, federal or local governmental authorities; or - changes in tax laws and regulations, including possible changes in the United States to the taxation of earnings of our foreign subsidiaries, the deductibility of expenses attributable to foreign income or the foreign tax credit rules, or changes to the U.S. income tax rate, which would necessitate a revaluation of our deferred tax assets and liabilities.
+- earnings being lower than anticipated in countries that have lower tax rates and higher than anticipated in countries that have higher tax rates; - the mix of earnings in countries with differing statutory tax rates or withholding taxes; - changes in the valuation of our deferred tax assets and liabilities; - transfer pricing adjustments; - an increase in non-deductible expenses for tax purposes, including certain stock-based compensation expense, write-offs of acquired inprocess research and development, and impairment of goodwill; - tax costs related to intercompany realignments; - tax assessments resulting from income tax audits or any related tax interest or penalties that could significantly affect our provision for income taxes for the period in which the settlement takes place; - a change in our decision to indefinitely reinvest foreign earnings; - changes in accounting principles; - court decisions, tax rulings and interpretations of tax laws, and regulations by international, federal or local governmental authorities; or - changes in tax laws and regulations, including possible changes in the United States to the taxation of earnings of our foreign subsidiaries, the deductibility of expenses attributable to foreign income or the foreign tax credit rules, or changes to the U.S. income tax rate, which would necessitate a revaluation of our deferred tax assets and liabilities.

-Significant judgment is required to determine the recognition and measurement attribute prescribed in the Financial Accounting Standards Board standard.
+Significant judgment is required to determine the recognition and measurement attribute prescribed in the FASB standard.
 In addition, the standard applies to all income tax positions, including the potential recovery of previously paid taxes, which, if settled unfavorably, could adversely impact our provision for income taxes or additional paid-in capital.
 Further, as a result of certain of our ongoing employment and capital investment actions and commitments, our income in certain foreign countries is subject to reduced tax rates and, in some cases, is wholly exempt from tax.
 Our failure to meet these commitments could adversely impact our provision for income taxes.
 In addition, we are subject to the examination of our income tax returns by the Internal Revenue Service ("IRS") and other tax authorities.
+The tax authorities in France are examining the inter-company relationship between Fortinet, Inc., Fortinet France and Fortinet Singapore.
+We are in the early stages of this inquiry and as of yet no official audit has been opened.
 We regularly assess the likelihood of adverse outcomes resulting from such examinations to determine the adequacy of our provision for income taxes.